awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL_Partitions.md

 You can use the PostgreSQL pg\_partman extension to automate the creation and maintenance of table partitions\.
 For more general information, see [PG Partition Manager](https://github.com/pgpartman/pg_partman) in the pg\_partman documentation\.

 **Note**
-The pg\_partman extension is supported on RDS PostgreSQL engine versions 12\.5 and higher\.
+The pg\_partman extension is supported on RDS for PostgreSQL engine versions 12\.5 and higher\.

 Instead of having to manually create each partition, you configure pg\_partman with the following settings:
 + Table to be partitioned